 Past a full length beveled mirror was a small kitchen that looked to have been a walk-in closet at one time.
 Another door led into a commodious bathroom, where a high ceiling soared up above an extra long claw-foot bathtub.

 Since it was such a mess the agent offered it to me for fiftyfive dollars a month with no deposit.
 I took it on the spot.

 After thoroughly cleaning the flat I proceeded to paint the two main rooms a pale olive green with a darker shade for the woodwork and trim, mixing my own paint to get just the right hues.
 I painted the bathroom a rich shade of vaginal reddish pink with darker red trim and did the tiny kitchen in deep blue.

-On Mcallister Street in the Fillmore district down the hill from the Haight, a trove of secondhand furniture stores provided me with mission oak furniture for a few dollars apiece and old oriental carpets in soft faded shades with sensuous intertwining floral patterns, whose psychedelic quality I never tired of looking at.
+On Mcallister Street in the Fillmore district, down the hill from the Haight, a trove of secondhand furniture stores provided me with sturdy mission oak furniture for a few dollars apiece and old oriental style carpets in soft faded shades, with sensuous intertwining floral patterns whose psychedelic quality I never tired of looking at.